AmyLipscomb/password-generator/README.md

 In order for these questions to appear, I had to use a combination of the prompt() and confirm() methods.
 The prompt method is used if a boolean response is wanted, meaning, a dialogue box will appear for someone to type something back as a response.
-Whereas, a confirm method provides a two options- to either confirm or cancel.
+Whereas, a confirm method provides two options- to either confirm or cancel.
 Below is a snippet of the coding.

 ![javascriptCoding](./assets/images/password-generatorcoding.png)

-As you can see within the screenshot, I also had to add a parseInt method in addition to the prompt method.
-This method makes so that ...
+As you can see within the screenshot, I also had to include a parseInt method in addition to the prompt method.
+The reason why is because the prompt question asks for numbers within a specific range.
+The formula that was used, reads, "If the password length is less than 8 or greater than 128, then it will come back as NaN (not a number)".

+For the confirm questions, I inserted a for loop.
+The purpose of the for loop, is to execute the same code, just with different values.

+Within the codes, I learned the importance of the following operators:

+- && <-- "and"
+- || <-- "or"
+- === <-- "the most accurate true- true based on value and type"
+- == <-- "true based on value"

+While working on the password generator, I made sure to save my work constantly, utilizing 'git push', and made sure that each time I made commits, each commit had descriptive messages.